Ingredients 101: Retinol & Retinoids

 Introducing one of our favourite families - the Retinoids!
 An umbrella term for a group of compounds derived from Vitamin A, they are the ultimate ingredient for skin renewal and combating the signs of ageing.
 You may have already heard of the head of the household, Retinol a product consistently championed by the experts, but dig beneath the surface and the scientifics of this group can raise a few questions.

-THE RETINOID FAMILY - HOW DO THEY WORK?
+HOW DO RETINOIDS WORK?

 In short, retinoids can increase cellular turnover by first stimulating the removal of dead skin cells from the surface as well as regulating cells involved in collagen and elastin production, helping the skin to look smoother, brighter, firmer whilst reducing the appearance of fine lines and wrinkles.

 When we’re babies, cellular turnover can happen in as little as 3-5 days yet as we age, it slows down and can extend this process by up to 28-45 days by the time we’re 30 and 45-60+ days as we get older.

 Retinoids are heroes for targeting the signs of ageing, improving skin texture and tone and leaving you with a brighter, firmer complexion.
 They can also be used to treat acne.

 RETINOL VS RETINOIDS - What's the difference?

 Retinol itself doesn’t affect the skin directly and works with the enzymes within the skin to convert it into Retinaldehyde and then Retinoic Acid which is where it then becomes effective and skin cell turnover increases.
 The speed of this process can depend on a few factors such as the percentage of Retinol, stability and genetics